w5xd/WriteLogRunMode/ReadMe.txt

 Two Radio Run Mode processor for WriteLog.

-Version 2.0.9.0
+Version 2.0.11.0
-October, 2019
+April, 2024

 This is a Two Radio run mode keyboard shortcut extension for WriteLog.

-It is experimental.
-But, on the other hand, it has also been successfully used to sustain very high rates.
+This extension has been successfully used to sustain very high rates.
 Use it at your own risk.

 Why would I want this?

 If ALL Four of these are true:

 You run two radios on one PC, and with two Entry windows.
-You have an SO2R box that switches your headphones between the two radios.
+You run headphones with automated switching between the two radios.
 You want to reduce the number of keystrokes switching between the radios.
-You are willing to use a keystroke to designate one or both radios as RUN mode (calling CQ)
+You are willing to use a keystroke to designate one or both radios as RUN mode (i.e. calling CQ)

 Then you MIGHT want to use this add-in.
 This add-on takes these actions: